 NOTE FROM CAROLYN: I was terribly saddened to learn that last month, Dr. Rosamund Snow died suddenly by suicide.
 I first met her online when she contacted me in her role as Patient Editor at the British Medical Journal (BMJ).
 This brilliant, funny and fierce champion for the patient voice in her journal had, according to her husband Stephen, suffered from depression for some time.
 Rosamund was instrumental in helping me with all of my essays published in the BMJ.
 I first wrote about her research paper called “What Happens When Patients Know More Than Their Doctors? here in 2015.
 Rest in peace, dear Rosamund. . .

 * Refractory angina is a form of chronic coronary artery disease for which both conventional medication therapies and revascularization procedures are ineffective.
-Patients typically experience debilitating symptoms of chest pain, shortness of breath, and crushing fatigue.
+Patients typically experience debilitating daily symptoms of chest pain, shortness of breath, and crushing fatigue.

 (1) Pauker SG, Gorry GA, Kassirer JP, Schwartz WB.
 Towards the simulation of clinical cognition taking a present illness by computer.
 Am J Med 1976;60:981-96.